davide-aloi/raindrop_analyses_fmri_eeg/README.md

-# raindrop_analyses_fmri_eeg
-Analyses of the fMRI and EEG data collected at the Wellington Hospital
+# Analyses of the fMRI and EEG data collected at the Wellington Hospital

 ## List of Scripts and functions